spatialaudio/digital-signal-processing-exercises/README.md

 digital-signal-processing-exercises

-The project is currently under heavy development while adding new material for the winter term 2020/21.
+The project is currently maintained for the winter term 2021/22.

 # Exercises for a Master's Course on Digital Signal Processing